oneeve8/kobble-data/content/videonarrativehowto.md

 With Kobble, you can collect scattered information from various sources and bring it all together into one place.

+Kobble is designed for just about anyone to use.
+Students, researchers, and pespecially useful to keep track of projects and data.
+If you like to keep a lot of information on a variety of topics of interest to you, Kobble was made with you in mind!
+Kobble can help you organize your internet bookmarks; gather internet research; create new content; and present and share your information with others.
+Kobble has just what you need to get the job done.
+If you are a creative, productive person, then Kobble is right for you!

+[Show a list of links, drop a link, editing a Markdown file, show a slide presentation]

 In this video we will show you how to onboard with Kobble, and give you a brief overview of what you can do with Kobble.

 Onboarding.